Jan-Henk/Projects/README.md

 # About
 "This project, which I started a few years ago, was initially a means for me to learn programming in the C language, particularly for use in embedded environments.
 The inspiration behind the project was to facilitate communication between an Atari 8-bit computer and a USB memory device.

 You might wonder, why an Atari 8-bit computer?
 Well, back in the 1980s, I owned an Atari 600XL computer that my parents bought from a school friend.
 It was my first real home computer, and I cherished it for its ability to be programmed in Basic and, of course, for the vast array of games it offered.
 However, I soon found that its original 16K of memory was insufficient, prompting me to have it internally upgraded to 64K.

-Seeing the
+Watching the upgrade process of the Atari 600XL, from its original 16K of memory to an expanded 64K, sparked my interest in electronics.
+In an era before the widespread availability of the World Wide Web, I turned to books to learn more about the subject.

+Back in the day, I mainly stuck to Basic when programming on the Atari 600XL since there weren't many other options.
+But the real magic was in assembly language – it was lightning-fast, and nearly all the games and programs were built with it.
+If you wanted to pull off anything really exciting on an Atari 600XL or any 8-bit computer from that era, assembly language was the way to go.
+However, coding in assembly could be a bit of a grind because it lacked the structured approach that Basic provided, even if just a bit.

 As part of this project, I delved deep into the extensive documentation available for the hardware of Atari 8-bit computers, which is still accessible today."